AldoAbdn/Cooperative-Testing-Initiative/README.md

 The song used in the background is sourced from the official Portal 2 Website [page](http://www.thinkwithportals.com/music.php)

-The image used in the poster contained in the materials can be found [here](https://www.deviantart.com/vaiisk/art/Cooperative-Testing-Initiative-208688637)
+The image used in the poster contained in the materials can be found [here](https://www.deviantart.com/vaiisk/art/Cooperative-Testing-Initiative-208688637) created by DeviantArt user [Valisk](https://www.deviantart.com/vaiisk)

+I do not own the image or the music, this software was and can only be used for non-commercial purposes.
+In this case it was used to test that an application i had created to generate an escape room could actually create a solveable room.

 ## Starting the App
 Once you download the app, type npm install.
 Once complete type npm start and the app will be hosted on localhost:3000 (should open automatically)